mljar/mercury/README.md

 Would you like to limit your server resources with usage timeout?
 Please set `--timeout=600`, the timeout value is in seconds.
 Be generous.

+Would you like Mercury to use a specific directory as the base for notebooks, `config.toml`, and relative file access?
+Please use `--working-dir=/path/to/notebooks`.

 ## Previous versions

 If you are looking for previous version codebase, the stable v2 codebase is available on the `v2.4.3` tag.